-Moreover, as a general rule, it is illegal for an employer to take into consideration an individual's sex or family situation when terminating an employment contract.
+Moreover, as a general rule, it is illegal for an employer to treat an employee differently based on the categories listed in question 2 when terminating an employment contract.
 Specific procedures apply where the employment contract is suspended (eg, for illness or maternity).
-Termination of fixedterm employment contracts is also subject to specific rules.
+Termination of fixed-term employment contracts is also subject to specific rules.

-38 Are there special rules for mass terminations or collective dismissals?
+41 Are there special rules for mass terminations or collective dismissals?